TU-CSCI3334-FL22/p3-thefriedpickles/README.md

+# Submitted by the Fried Pickles
+# Usage Instructions
+1. Runs with `dotnet run` executed in the directory of the project.
+2. Additional required `-file <relative_path_to_file>` (i.e. \grammrs\parens) argument to specify the file that the code will run
+3. Sorry Dr. Fogarty, C# was a mistake.

 # 1: Problem Specification

 In this project, you will implement a LL(1) parser generator.
 Your program takes as input a grammar in the Modified Backus-Naur Form (MBNF) [Section 2](#2-modified-backus-naur-form), and computes the `First`, `Follow`, and `Next` sets for the grammar.
 You *must* support output in both a human-readable format [Section 3.2](#32-human-readable-output) as well as LL(1) tables in the YAML format [Section 3.3](#33-yaml-ll1-table-output).
 You can test the correctness of your parser generator using the skeleton parser [Section 1.2](#12-infrastructure), which accepts YAML tables as input.